-We, at Rye, centre everything we do on the dignity of each individual.
-This is demonstrated in our community focus, which is an integral part of Sixth Form life.
-Sixth Form girls will benefit from the dedicated community in which they thrive and are part of every day, and provide a key element of it through their day to day interactions.
-Our strong sense of community is one which allows our girls to be able to be themselves, grow as individuals and have a strong support network of peers and staff around them whilst continuously striving for their best.
+At Rye, we centre everything we do on ensuring the success of each individual.
+Sixth Form girls benefit from the dedicated community in which they thrive and are part of every day, and provide a key element of it through their day to day interactions.
+Our strong sense of community is one which allows our girls to be themselves, grow as individuals and have a strong support network of peers and staff around them whilst continuously striving for their best.

-In the Sixth Form, all girls will have a tutor who will look out for all of their academic and pastoral needs.
-Half termly target and appraisal meetings will be supplemented with regular smaller sessions with tutors.
+In the Sixth Form, all girls have a tutor who looks out for all of their academic and pastoral needs and ensure each of our girls gets the support they need when they need it.
 In 2020, Rye launched a #BeWellDoWell campaign which highlights the strong focus we, as a school, put on all of our pupils’ mental health and well being alongside their academic success.
 Our nurturing approach encourages students to gain a sense of their own worth and promotes emotional well-being.
 We help them to build the courage and resilience required to realise their full potential.

 As senior pupils in the school, all Rye Sixth Formers play a part in helping the younger year groups.
 Prefects will be given basic Safeguarding Training and full support from the Sixth Form Team, to enable them to feel confident in working with younger pupils.
 This is part of the larger Prefect Programme which is focused on supporting others and being a voice for all.